abullard1/Android-Party-App-Evenue/README.md

 # Evenue-Android-Party-App
 A work-in-progress Android App that will enable people to easily host and attend interesting partys and events in their vicinity.
+The plan is to continue development using Kotlin Multiplatform in order to deploy it on IOS and Android.

 ## Features and Roadmap will be available soon.